JRTugs/composetest/README.md

 python3 monitoring_aws.py
 ```

-# Testing your monitoring script if it will send an email alert once it is down
+# Testing your monitoring script

   - Stop the docker image from running to make the website not accessible
 ```bash